Use security baselines to configure Windows devices in Intune

 - Windows 11

-You deploy security baselines to groups of users or devices in Intune, and the settings apply to devices that run Windows 10/11.
-For example, the MDM Security Baseline automatically enables BitLocker for removable drives, automatically requires a password to unlock a device, automatically disables basic authentication, and more.
+You deploy security baselines to groups of users or devices in Intune, and the settings apply to devices that run Windows 10 or 11.
+For example, the default configuration of the Security Baseline for Windows 10 and later automatically enables BitLocker for removable drives, automatically requires a password to unlock a device, automatically disables basic authentication, and more.
 When a default value doesn't work for your environment, customize the baseline to apply the settings you need.

 In almost all scenarios, the default settings in the security baselines are the most restrictive.
 You should confirm that these settings don't conflict with other policy settings or features in your environment.

 For example, the default settings for firewall configuration might not merge connection security rules and local policy rules with MDM rules.
 So, if you're using delivery optimization, then you should validate these configurations before assigning the security baseline.

 Microsoft doesn't recommend using preview versions of security baselines in a production environment.
 The settings in a preview baseline might change over the course of the preview.

 The following security baseline instances are available for use with Intune.
 Use the links to view the settings for recent instances of each baseline.

 (To use this baseline your environment must meet the prerequisites for using Microsoft Defender for Endpoint).